finos/FDC3/docs/agent-bridging/ref/findInstances.md

 [Message Exchange Type](../spec#individual-message-exchanges): **Request Response (collated)** or **Request Response (single)**

-In the event where the application is known but there are no instances of the specified application a promise resolving to an empty array is returned which still means that the responding agent is added to the sources array since it returned a valid response.
-If the application is not known to the agent a promise resolving to an error `ResolveError.NoAppsFound` is returned and the responding Desktop Agent should be added to the `meta.errorSources` of the bridge response.
+A Desktop Agent's [`findInstances`](../../api/ref/DesktopAgent#findinstances) API call should return an empty array for known applications and [`ResolveError.NoAppsFound`](../../api/ref/Errors#resolveerror) for unknown apps.
+Hence, if a findInstances request is received through bridging for a known app with no instances then a normal response should be returned with an empty array.
+The bridge should add the responding agent to the `sources` array in the collated response as this is a valid response.
+If the application is not known to the agent an error response should be used instead with the `ResolveError.NoAppsFound` message and the responding Desktop Agent should be added to the `meta.errorSources` of the bridge response.

-In a scenario where the application is known, but no instances of the specific application exist, a promise that resolves to an empty array will be returned.
-This outcome implies that the responding Desktop Agent is included in the sources array, as it provided a valid response.

-However, if the agent is unfamiliar with the application, a promise resolving to an error `ResolveError.NoAppsFound` will be returned.
-In such cases, the responding Desktop Agent must be added into the `meta.errorSources` of the bridge response.
+In the event that all agents returned an error response, then the bridge will also return an error response, which I in turn passed back to the calling application.
+However, if any agent returned a valid response (including with an empty array) then the application was known, but has no instances, resulting in an empty array being returned to the calling application.
 E.g.

 ```javascript